It is one of the most common thyroid disorders.

 - Goiter is usually diagnosed by physical examination, but thyroid function blood tests and scans may be used.

-- Treatment is not necessary unless the goiter is large and causes symptoms (there are often no symptoms).
+- Treatment is not necessary unless the goiter is large and causes symptoms.

 The thyroid gland.
 An underactive gland can cause weight gain.